 Voting matters!
-And, just as important as voting is “understanding” what you are voting for.
-Take some time to find out about each federal party (i.e. visit their websites, research their political track records, etc.).
-While October 19, 2015 is Election Day, this is not the only day that you have to vote.
-Elections Canada tries … Continue reading October 19th Is Election Day!
-Are You Ready To Vote Canada?
+And, just as important as voting is “understanding” who - and what - you are voting for.
+Before you vote, take some time to find out about all the registered political parties (i.e. visit their websites, research their political track records, research what causes or policies they are supporting, etc.).
+Elections Canada tries to make … Continue reading Election Day is Approaching: Are You Ready To Vote Canada?

 For "most" people, Labour Day is a public holiday, which affords us some downtime to rest and to see our friends/loved ones.
 And, this is great.
-However, in addition to the former, it might also benefit us to think of Labour Day as a time to pause and to remember the reason for, and or history … Continue reading Happy Labour Day!
+However, in addition to the former, it might also benefit us to think of Labour Day as a time to pause and to remember the reason for, and or history … Continue reading A History of Labour Day in Canada

 “Living a long life, the conventional wisdom at the time said, depended to a great extent on who we were—that is, our genes.
 It depended on the decisions we made—on what we chose to eat, and how much we chose to exercise, and how effectively we were treated by the medical system.
 No one was … Continue reading Making Friends in Adulthood

 Global News just reported that the Bank of Canada has cut their key interest rates, as the “economy falls into recession” (July 15, 2015).
 For those working in mental health (and other helping professions), this is sobering news.
 Mental health service providers know that this kind of news – and reality – can be devastating to individuals and their families.
 Quite frequently, … Continue reading Recession & Depression: 10 Tips For Supporting Good Mental Health